 I spent the second half of my stay at the boutique hotel only two doors down from the Hotel Convento.
 While it is in the same neighborhood, the Villa Herencia Hotel is quite different.
 This is a hotel that is also in a historic building but with a bit more style.
 This hotel does not have a restaurant.
 It only has 10 rooms.

 My room was comfortable but much smaller than my room at Hotel Convento.
 The only place to work in the room was on the bed.
 It did have air conditioning which was pretty much essential when I visited in September as the temperatures were in the 90s with high humidity.
-For my stay at Villa Herencia Hotel, I spent more time working from the common room or from the rooftop terrace.
+During my stay at Villa Herencia Hotel, I spent more time working from the common room or from the rooftop terrace.

 Here the wi-fi and cell coverage were actually better in the common room or on the roof, so both were great places to work.
 I tended to work in the common room during the heat of the day and on the roof during the morning and evenings.
 Some other guests would come into the common room for ice, cold water, or coffee, but I largely had the place to myself.